toasted-nutbread/yomichan/README.md

 ### Flashcard Creation ###

 Once Yomichan is configured, it becomes trivial to create new flashcards with a single click.
-You will see the following icons next to term definitions.
+You will see the following icons next to term definitions:

 *   Clicking ![](https://foosoft.net/projects/yomichan/img/btn-add-expression.png) adds the current expression as Kanji (e.g. 食べる).
 *   Clicking ![](https://foosoft.net/projects/yomichan/img/btn-add-reading.png) adds the current expression as Hiragana or Katakana (e.g. たべる).